rlaker/rlaker.github.io/_posts/2024-02-03-running-python-apps-in-the-browser.md

 ---
 tags: til
+excerpt: "Using shinylive to run Python apps within the browser"
 ---

 I wrote about the [Shiny for Python](https://shiny.posit.co/py) framework in another blog [post](/shiny-web-apps), however, I had not quite grasped the power of [shinylive](https://shiny.posit.co/py/docs/shinylive.html).
 This uses [pyodide](https://pyodide.org/en/stable/) to run within the browser, allowing interactive web apps to run on static generated sites such as Github Pages or Netlify.